-Cities play a vital role in the establishment of human civilisation.
-Even the word “civilisation” is derived from the Latin term “Civitas”, meaning “city”.
-And so a civilisation can be summed up to mean “a society made up of cities”.
+Cities play a vital role in the establishment of human civilization.
+Even the word civilization is derived from the Latin term Civitas, meaning city.
+And so a civilization can be summed up to mean “a society made up of cities.”

 Essentially, cities are permanent human settlements that are able to sustain large groups of people.

 These cities got their start as our ancestors began to move away from a nomadic, hunter-gatherer lifestyle to an agricultural-based living.

 A city develops and grows as communities made the active decision to live and cooperate together for a common cause.

 Historically, humans have been building cities in river valleys, which are fertile, flat areas that are perfect for cultivating large-scale farming.